-Galway-based Appraisee came out on top in NDRC’s first PorterShed Investor Showcase, with the car retail software company winning €30,000 in finishing investment from NDRC.
+Galway-based Appraisee came out on top in NDRC’s first PorterShed Investor Showcase, with the car retail software company winning the offer of €30,000 in finishing investment from NDRC.

-Appraisee has won NDRC's first-ever Investor Showcase at PorterShed, seeing off seven competitors to scoop €30,000 in finishing investment.
+Appraisee has won NDRC's first-ever Investor Showcase at PorterShed, seeing off seven competitors to scoop the offer of €30,000 in finishing investment.

 The Galway-based startup is digital appraisal software used by car dealerships to maximise the profit potential when buying part-exchange vehicles.

 Judges on the day were Deirdre Terrins, Investment Manager at Crescent Capital; Debbie Rennick, Director at ACT VC; Joe Healy, Divisional Manager at Enterprise Ireland; Georgina Murphy Investment Associate at Atlantic Bridge; and Ben Hurley CEO of NDRC.

 NDRC at PorterShed will run its second programme in 2018.
 NDRC at PorterShed is a partnership between NDRC and the Galway City Innovation District, co-funded by Enterprise Ireland.

 The eight startups were: